ASKrshn/Sample/README.md

 # Sample
-This is a Smple repository
+This is a Sample repository